GSK-Biostatistics/beastt/README.md

 normal, binary, and time to event endpoints.
 For more information, see the [vignettes](https://gsk-biostatistics.github.io/beastt/articles/).
-If you are looking to do a simulation for a binary or time to event endpoint, you can use the template cade avaliable [here](https://github.com/GSK-Biostatistics/beastt/tree/main/inst/templates).
+If you are looking to do a simulation for a binary or time to event endpoint, you can use the template code available [here](https://github.com/GSK-Biostatistics/beastt/tree/main/inst/templates).

 ## Contributing